LaupWing/pt-course-19-21/docs/README.md

 ## Introduction

-This dating web app is made as part of a (back-end) course from @cmda-bt 19-20.
+This dating web app is made as part of a course from @cmda-bt 19-20.
 In this course I had to make a progressively enhanced dating app.

 You can find a live version of the dating app here: <a href="https://project-tech.herokuapp.com/">HTMLovers</a>